isabella232/adobe-status/src/pages/guides/index.md

 # Getting started with the Adobe Status API

 There are several steps to take before using the Status APIs.

 Permissions: Configure permissions for the developer in the Adobe Admin Console.
 API Client: Create a client configuration in the Adobe Developer Console.
 Authentication: Obtain the necessary credentials to send data to Adobe.

-Once the setup is complete you can refer to -
+Once the setup is complete you can refer to Product Hierarchy and Sample API calls from the left menu.
-Product hierarchy: View of Product taxonomy on status.adobe.com.
-Sample API calls: Some examples of API signature and prerequisites to call Status API's.

 ## Permissions